We’re sad to report that Dave Stamey is unable to be our Premier Performer, due to medical issues. We wish him a speedy recovery!

-Jo Lynne’s poems reflect her intimate relationship with the land and the people of the Arizona Strip country, as well as an often tongue-in-cheek appreciation for daily agricultural life in central Utah, where she and her husband Michael now live.
-Jo is a Lariat Laureate on Cowboy Poetry.com, and has been named Female poet of the Year by the Academy of Western Artists.
-Her poetry has received numerous other awards and has been
+Jo Lynne’s poems reflect her intimate relationship with the land and people of the Arizona Strip country, as well as an often tongue-in-cheek appreciation for daily agricultural life in central Utah, where she and her husband Michael now live.
+Audiences will find themselves laughing, and sometimes crying, to tales of cowboy and country life, trials, tribulations and comedy.
+Jo Lynne shares yarns from yesterday, as well as real life experiences of ranching and farming life in rural Utah.
+Her poetry has received numerous awards and has been

 Sam NobleDurango, Colorado

-Sam grew up in Bayfield, Colorado, and has lived and ranched north of Durango all his adult life.
+Sam grew up in Bayfield and has lived and ranched north of Durango all his adult life.
 He’s been involved with agriculture, rodeo and the cowboy world which has given him a background for his own brand of cowboy poetry and humorous stories.
 For 13 years, Sam and his wife Tanna followed their sons as they competed in rodeo events.
-Today, Sam and Tanna operate a little farm and ranching operation north of Durango.
+Today, Sam and Tanna operate a little farm and ranching operation.
 Sam has written cowboy poetry for 30 years.
-Since 1991, he has also recited inspirational poetry at the Bar D Chuckwagon chapel.
-He is an active participant in his church.
+Since 1991, he has recited inspirational poetry at the Bar D Chuckwagon chapel and he is an active participant in his church.